checkedc/checkedc/tests/dynamic_checking/README.md

 Each of these tests has an unoptimized and optimized version.
 The optimized version ends in `-opt.c'

-This results in 56 total tests at the current count.We chose not to use the C preprocessor for this at this time.
+This results in 56 total tests at the current count.
+We chose not to use the C preprocessor for this at this time.

 *Note:* do not use the words "install", "setup", "update" in test names where the files will be compiled and executed.
 Windows x86 has heuristics that decide executables with those